Garima-Bazard/Iro_it/README.md

-### Project Title: Manga Colorizer Using TensorFlow and OpenCV
+### Project Title: Manga Colorizer Using TensorFlow

 #### Project Description:
 This project is a manga colorization tool that leverages deep learning techniques using TensorFlow.
 The primary goal of the project is to automatically colorize black-and-white manga images using trained models.
 This notebook demonstrates how to preprocess manga images, build and train neural networks, and generate colorized versions of the manga panels.